ExaScience/elprep/README.md

 The elprep split command groups the sequence dictionary entries for deciding how to split up the input data.
 The --contig-group-size options allows configuring a specific group size.
 See the description of --contig-group-size for the elprep sfm command for more details.

-The --contig-group-size parameter passed to the elprep merge command must be exactly the same as the one passed to the elprep split commend.
-The elprep sfm command ensures that this is the case.

 ## Name

 ### elprep merge - a commandline tool for merging .sam/.bam files created by elprep split